orb-lang/helm/doc/md/design/dramatis-personae.md

 A table with a metatable, `setmetatable({}, Metatable)` is: a table with a metatable\.
 Metatables, and metamethods, are the [Meta Object Protocol](https://en.wikipedia.org/wiki/The_Art_of_the_Metaobject_Protocol) of the Lua language, and they are magnificent\.

+To expand a bit on the object thing a bit: strings are very clearly objects\.
+`(" "):rep(5) == "     "` makes this perfectly clear\.
+Functions, being
+first\-class closures, are also objects, we can introspect them and change their state; coroutines as well\.

+I see no reason to declare the other types to be "primitives", because Lua semantics don't require it\.
+The fact that we can't say `(2):times(print, "hello")` is a matter of syntax\.
+I'll grant you, it would be pretty cool if we could\!

+So sometimes it's quite sensible to refer to a table as an "object", when we're considering it as a concrete artifact in the Lua runtime\.
+But usually we can be more specific\.

 #### Of Modules and Instances